LukeEades/pomodoro_timer/outline.md

 - Ability to configure duration of work sessions and breaks: default 25, 5, 15 - done
 - Should display the current session type
 - Should track the number of completed work sessions - done
-- Play a sound when a session ends
+- Play a sound when a session ends - done
 - Should be accessible, visually appealing, and responsive
 - Maintain accessibility standards